bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 The [fzf.vim](https://github.com/junegunn/fzf.vim) utility provides integration with ripgrep with the `:Rg` and `:Rg!` commands.
-Both commands should be launched with an search term, for example `:Rg my_search_term`.
+Both commands should be launched with a search term, for example `:Rg my_search_term`.
 The bang version, `:Rg!`, launches a fullscreen window whilst `:Rg` launches the usual bottom-of-screen split window.

 Once a search has been completed, fzf can be used to filter the results to just those of interest.
-If only one selection is chosen then that match will be opened, otherwise if multiple selections are chosen the first match will be opened along with the [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) window listing all matches.
+If only one selection is chosen then that match will be opened, otherwise if multiple selections are chosen then the first match will be opened along with the [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) window listing all matches.
 Note, use `Alt-a` and `Alt-d` to select and deselect all matches.